 - Display advertisements are typically one of the first ways bloggers monetize their blogs.
 The best-known ad network is probably Google Adsense, but I recommend you to get started with Ezoic because earnings via their network are much higher.
 Getting started with Ezoic is completely free and currently, it’s one of my best sources of income.

 - The basic idea of affiliate marketing is that you promote other people’s products, often through an affiliate network, earning a commission if people actually end up buying thanks to your marketing.
 For instance, if I publish a pattern I usually make a list of recommended yarns and put links to places where one can buy those yarns.
 If someone buys I get a commission (usually a certain percentage) from the webshop owner at no additional cost to the customer.
 Here you can find the best affiliate programs for knit and crochet bloggers.
+You can also do affiliate marketing on social media.

 3. Become a Technical Editor